Peter-Szigeti/GEO/README.md

 1. Query stuff from GEO
 2. For individual results, manually review some metadata to decide whether it is eligible to use in our study or not.
 3. And than write down their Accession numbers in some spreadsheet so that we can find them later.
-4. This is faster and more flexible than trying to do it with a browser
+4. This is faster and more flexible than trying to do it from a browser

 This method uses the requests module in python and these two urls:
 1. For searching in GEO: https://eutils.ncbi.nlm.nih.gov/entrez/eutils/esearch.fcgi